KerenLab/CellTune-App/docs/documentation/review.md

 **Reviewing a Sample of Cells from the Classifier**

 Here we are reviewing the cells we sampled from the classifier.
 For these cells each of the two models had a different prediction.
-The cell currently being predicted to be CD8T by one model and APC by another.
+The current cell was predicted to be CD8T by one model and APC by another.

 We can click on one of the population buttons in the review toolbar to assign the cell to a population.
 Or label the cell by clicking in the Populations Panel.